 Due to the diverse requirements that arise in the field of healthy and sustainable construction, this master's programme is designed for a total of 4 semesters (3 study semesters and 1 semester master's thesis).
 This ensures that graduates are perfectly prepared for the complex challenges in their working lives.
-In addition, students who have completed their bachelor degree with 180 credits then go on to graduate from this masters degree with a minimum pass grade, are entitled to enter a doctorate programme.

 All lectures will be held in English, thus proficiency in the English language is an essential prerequisite.
 The following modules build the core of the study programme:

 The materials used for construction form the essential basis of sustainable buildings.
 It is important to use building materials that are harmless to health in order to avoid harmful substances (e.g. emissions of solvents) or biological impairments (e.g. mould formation).
 Building physics and smart building technology also play an important role here.
 Knowledge of the aspects relevant to chemistry, building biology and building physics form the basis for the design of sustainable buildings.

 Knowledge about the environmental-hygienic and medically verifiable influences of buildings on health and well-being, environmental-psychological aspects as well as technical-analytical methods for the proof of possible loads, form the base of an evidence-based design of sustainable buildings.
 Based on experiences in the field of effects of materials, technologies and interior design, approaches for integral planning and design of sustainable buildings are introduced.
 The building envelope as well as the interiors play an important role.
 Modern IT-supported methods support the scientific and technical design of sustainable buildings.